 Central Copenhagen tour – a posh arty design foodie route – combine boats and bikes or walk – featuring most of the aforementioned hotspots

-Do visit Christiania if you want to see an X-squat area turned into hippie-museum – enjoy the world class selection of hash that even takes out Holland – don’t be afraid of the masked gentlemen trading – its only for the cameras (no photos please) – choose some organic weed if you want to operate heavy equipment and wonder at the local versions of historic subcultures mating.
+Do visit Christiania if you want to see an X-squat area turned into a hippie-museum – enjoy the world class selection of hash that even takes out Amsterdams selection – don’t be afraid of the masked gentlemen trading – they are only masked for the cameras (no photos please) – choose some organic weed if you want to operate heavy equipment and wonder at the local versions of historic dead subcultures mating.
 Visit the legendary ALIS shop and ramp – ask for super-nice owner Albert.
-Chill out by the lake and be inspired by the non-restricted amateur-arcitects huts – Noma is around the corner if you get the munchies.
+Chill out by the lake and be inspired by the non-restricted amateur-auteur-arcitects huts – Noma is around the corner if you get the munchies and need order again.

 Copenhagen is still an easy place to go and snatch up fresh ideas and new partners – see you soon – for special arrangements and guides mail us here